Guest post blog submitted by: OneCause, a leading provider of software for fundraising events, charity auctions, and peer-to-peer campaigns.

 - If you find that a large number of participants are surpassing your lowest tier, you could try raising it.
 Encourage your participants to push themselves even further to reach a higher-placed tier.

 By properly leveraging your data, you can encourage your peer-to-peer participants to up their engagement level and simultaneously inspire them to work even harder when they reach these milestones.
 It’s all about putting their hard work on display and recognizing them for it.

 When it comes down to analytics, there’s one type in particular that applies directly to peer-to-peer fundraising: predictive analytics.
 Predictive analytics takes the data you’ve collected on your donors and makes an attempt to predict their future behavior.
 This is done by finding patterns and trends in your fundraising data.

-Here’s how you can use predictive analytics to determine how likely each constituent in your CRM is to participate in your P2P campaign.
+Here’s how you can use predictive analytics to determine how likely each constituent in your CRM is to participate in your peer-to-peer campaign.